Nonlocalized modulation of periodic reaction diffusion waves: The Whitham equation: Asymptotic equivalence of scalar equations

 \section{Asymptotic equivalence of scalar equations}

-Lemma \ref{cl_lemma} follows by a simplified version of the arguments used in \cite{Ka,LZ} to prove corresponding but weaker versions in the system case.
+Lemma \ref{cl_lemma} follows by a simplified (but also somewhat modified; this does not immediately follow from the results stated in \cite{Ka,LZ}) version of the arguments used in \cite{Ka,LZ} to prove corresponding but weaker versions in the system case.
 We include a proof here, both for completeness, and to motivate the more complicated comparison arguments appearing in the main body of the paper.

 \begin{proof}[Proof of Lemma \ref{cl_lemma}] By the general, system, results of \cite{Ka},\footnote{ See \cite[Remark 4.2]{Ka} improving the result of \cite[Theorem 4.2]{Ka} in the strictly parabolic case.
-Bounds \eqref{kawbds} are proved by estimates similar to those of this paper and \cite{JNRZ1}; see for example \eqref{simest} just below.} provided $E_0:=\|k_0\|_{L^1\cap H^3(\RM)}$ is sufficiently small, we have for $\tilde k:=\kappa-\ks$ and $1\le p\le\infty$, the ``heat-type'' bounds \ba \|k(t)\|_{L^p(\RM)},\, \|\tilde k(t)\|_{L^p(\RM)} &\lesssim E_0 (1+t)^{-\frac{1}{2}(1-\frac{1}{p})},\\ \|k_x(t)\|_{H^1(\RM)},\, \|\tilde k_x(t)\|_{H^1(\RM)} &\lesssim E_0 (1+t)^{-\frac34}. \ea
+Bounds \eqref{kawbds} are proved by estimates similar to those of this paper and \cite{JNRZ1}; see for example \eqref{simest} just below.} provided $E_0:=\|k_0\|_{L^1(\RM)\cap H^3(\RM)}$ is sufficiently small, we have for $\tilde k:=\kappa-\ks$ and $1\le p\le\infty$, the ``heat-type'' bounds \ba \|k(t)\|_{L^p(\RM)},\, \|\tilde k(t)\|_{L^p(\RM)} &\lesssim E_0 (1+t)^{-\frac{1}{2}(1-\frac{1}{p})}, \quad \|k_x(t)\|_{H^1(\RM)},\, \|\tilde k_x(t)\|_{H^1(\RM)} &\lesssim E_0 (1+t)^{-\frac34}. \ea

 Setting $\delta:=\tilde \kappa -\kappa$, we have, subtracting and rearranging,